standard-things/esm/README.md

 ```

 See [`WHY_NEST_IMPORTS.md`](WHY_NEST_IMPORTS.md) for a much more detailed
-discussion of why nested `import` statements are worthwhile.
+discussion of why nested `import` declarations are worthwhile.

-What about `export` statements?
+What about `export` declarations?
 One option would be to transform them into
 CommonJS code that updates the `exports` object, since interoperability
 with Node and CommonJS is certainly a goal of this approach.